-Table 6.3 Criteria for assessing impact magnitude
+Table 8.3 Criteria for assessing impact magnitude

-6.2.6 ASSESSMENT OF IMPACTS AND IMPACT SIGNIFICANCE
+8.2.6 APPROPRIATE ASSESSMENT

-The EU Habitats Directive requires an 'Appropriate Assessment' (AA) to be carried out where a plan or project is likely to have a significant impact on a designated European Site.
-European Sites include candidate Special Areas of Conservation (cSACs) and Special Protection Areas (SPAs).
-An AA follows a stepwise process of up to four successive stages that need to be observed in establishing whether a plan or project can be implemented without damaging a European site in accordance with articles 6(3) and 6(4) of the EU Habitats Directive.
+The EU Habitats Directive requires an 'Appropriate Assessment' (AA) to be carried out by a competent authority where a plan or project is likely to have a significant impact on a designated European Site.
+As set out in Table 8.1 above, European Sites include candidate Special Areas of Conservation (cSACs) and candidate Special Protection Areas (cSPAs).
+An AA follows a stepwise process of up to four successive stages that need to be observed in establishing whether a plan or project can be implemented without adversely affecting the integrity of the site concerned, in accordance with articles 6(3) of the EU Habitats Directive.
 Stage 1 Screening is the first stage in the process and is carried out to determine the necessity for a more detailed Stage 2 Appropriate Assessment where potential impacts are deemed to be of significance.
-It is the responsibility of the competent authority (or consent authority) to undertake AA.
+It is the responsibility of the competent authority (or consenting authority) to undertake AA.

-In the case of the Laois Kilkenny Reinforcement Project an Appropriate Assessment Screening Statement (see Appendix 6.2) has been prepared which can be considered by Bord Pleanála when undertaking the AA.
+In the case of the Laois Kilkenny Reinforcement Project an Appropriate Assessment Screening Statement (see Appendix 8.2) was prepared which can be considered by An Bord Pleanála when considering the application for planning approval.
 The screening statement for the Laois Kilkenny Reinforcement Project concluded that the proposed development has the potential to adversely impact the River Barrow and River Nore cSAC during the construction phase.

-A Natura Impact Statement (NIS) for stage 2 appropriate assessment was therefore prepared to further examine the risk posed by the proposed project on the conservation interests of this European site.
-The NIS was prepared to further assist Bord Pleanála in the decision making process and is presented as Appendix 6.2 of this chapter.
+In those circumstances, a Natura Impact Statement (NIS) (for Stage 2 assessment) was prepared in order to further examine the risk posed by the proposed development on the conservation interests of this European site.
+The NIS was prepared to further assist An Bord Pleanála in the decision making process and is presented as Appendix 8.2 to this EIS.

 A series of detailed mitigation measures have been developed to address the potential impacts that have been identified.
-These measures are presented in the Natura Impact Statement (see Appendix 6.2) where it is concluded that, should the proposed mitigation measures be adhered to, the conservation interest of the European site will not be compromised and the development will have no adverse impact on the integrity of the site as a whole.
+These measures are presented in the Natura Impact Statement (see Appendix 8.2) where it is concluded that, should the proposed mitigation measures be adhered to, the conservation interest of the European site will not be compromised and the development will have no adverse impact on the integrity of the site as a whole.

-6.3 RECEIVING ENVIRONMENT
+8.3 RECEIVING ENVIRONMENT